datathings/greycat-sdk-web/libs/std/core/type.nodeTime.md

 If `exactTime` does not exist, returns `null`.
 ### fn info(nodes:&nbsp;[Array](/libs/std/core/type.Array.md)):&nbsp;[Array](/libs/std/core/type.Array.md)<Badge text="static" />

-Returns the size and range of the given timeseries
+Returns the NodeInfo of all the nodeTime passed as input paramaters.
+The return Array will have exactly the same size as input and every NodeInfo result will be positioned at the same offset than nodeTime in input array parameter.
 ### fn last():&nbsp;[T](/libs/std/core/type.T.md)<Badge text="native" />

 Return the content of the last/biggest timestamp in the timeserie.